Saksham-Geek/react-procodrr/13_REACT-FRAGMENTS/README.md

 ## Summary

 React Fragments are a simple concept used in React to allow a component to return multiple elements without needing a single parent DOM node like a `<div>`.
 This solves the "JSX expressions must have one parent element" error.
 You can use the full `React.Fragment` syntax or the common short syntax `<>`.
 The key benefit is that Fragments do not add any extra elements to the rendered HTML DOM, resulting in a cleaner structure compared to using a wrapper `<div>`.
 Internally, a Fragment creates a wrapper object recognized by React DOM, which then renders the children directly.

 ---

-## Action Steps

-- You can download the starter code for the project from the description mentioned in the source.
-- After downloading, run `npm install` and then `npm start` to set up and run the project.
-- Experiment with removing the Fragment wrapper from a component that returns multiple elements to see the error.
-- Re-add the Fragment (either full syntax or short syntax) to fix the error and observe that the component works correctly.
-- If you have any doubts, you can ask questions in the comments section.
-- Alternatively, you can join the Telegram group (link in the description) and ask your questions there.